d2s/Documentation/_posts/2018-01-01-nextversion.md

 **Remote capacity**

 In the Add view querying for remote capacity is added.
 The query get info from configurations as listed in main view.
 After adding a new task the query also includes the new task.
 The query only works for **online remote** servers.
-In the example the server 10.0.0.57 is not available.
+In the screenshot the server 10.0.0.57 is not available.

 ![](/images/RsyncOSX/master/nextversion/capacity.png)